thingsdb/ThingsDocs/v0/content/thingsdb-api/grant.md

 Grant collection or general privileges to a user.
 Access to a user is provided by setting a bit mask to either the `@node`, `@thingsdb` or a collection [scope](../../overview/scopes).

+To use this function, at least `MODIFY` privileges on the `@thingsdb` scope and `GRANT` privileges on the target scope are required.

 {{% notice warning %}}
 It is not possible to set privileges on a specific node scope.
 Therefore scope `@node` will apply to *all* nodes in ThingsDB.
 {{% /notice %}}